This post may contain affiliate links. You can view our affiliate disclosure here.

 - horizontal angle

 Then there’s that all-important question: just how accurate is the KIT?
-All things considered, it’s fairly accurate, but there is room for improvement.
+All things considered, it’s at least as good as the Mevo+ and on par with even the Foresight Sports GC3.

 MyGolfSpy performed an in-depth analysis of the KIT and compared the data readings to the GCQuad.
 It found that some measurements differed from the GCQuad (which can be considered the ultimate benchmark for accuracy) by as much as 50%, which is significant.

-Aside from these particular data points, accuracy falls within the acceptable range given the price.
-But you need to make sure that the unit is properly aligned and that it’s level with the hitting zone; otherwise, you can experience some really wonky readings.
+Having said this, to get the best results, you need to make sure that the setup is correct and that the unit is level with the hitting zone; otherwise, you might experience some really wonky readings.

 Full Swing KIT App